Help with Tax Questions

 The 1099 form is a series of documents described by the Internal Revenue Service (IRS) as “information returns”, used to report income other than a regular salary.
 There are various versions of the form, each denoted by a different letter or number, to report various types of non-salary income you may receive throughout the year.
 Some common versions are the 1099-R, 1099-MISC, 1099-INT, and 5498.

 1099-R forms are required to be sent to you by January 31 of the year following your distribution.
-All of our 1099-R’s have been mailed, so if you haven’t received your form by early February please let us know.
+If you don't receive your form by early February, please let us know.

 If you have recently moved or changed addresses, we can request a duplicate 1099-R for you after January 31, if necessary.

 Some of the common types of 1099 forms are the 1099-R, 1099-MISC, 1099-INT, and 5498.

 - The 1099-R is generally used to report designated distributions from pensions, annuities, and retirement- and life insurance-type contracts.

 - The 1099-INT is generally used to report any interest income.

 - The 1099-MISC is generally intended to serve a similar purpose as a W-2, but for independent contractors.
 This form reports the various types of payments the contractor received.

 - The 5498 is generally used to report various information about Individual Retirement Accounts (IRAs) and other tax-preferred savings accounts.